Strange Pilgrims: I Only Came To Use The Phone

-A woman's car breaks down in the middle of nowhere.
-She hitches a ride on a bus on its way to a mental institute.
-Before she knows what's happening, she has been admitted as a patient.
+A woman's car breaks down in the middle of nowhere and she tries to seek help at a nearby building, which she believes is a place to use the phone.
+She unknowingly hitches a ride on a bus on its way to a mental institute.
+Despite her protests and attempts to explain her situation, the staff refuses to release her, insisting she becomes a patient.
 Her husband, referring to their trouble-ridden history, believes she has run off with another man.
 When she finally finds an opportunity to call him, he curses her and hangs up.
 She is forced to sleep with a guard to pass along the full message to her husband.
 When he arrives, he takes the doctor's account to heart and leaves the woman at the hospital, where she eventually adopts the role of insanity imposed upon her by the medical staff.

 The Ghosts of August

 A family vacationing in Tuscany decides to spend the night in a castle owned by a friend.
 The builder of the castle, Ludovico, a renaissance nobleman, killed his bride in bed, before setting his dogs upon himself.
 The family, disregarding this as a ghost tale, goes to sleep in a creepy guest room, only to awake in the bedchamber of Ludovico, with fresh blood on the sheets and a scent of fresh strawberries in the air.